Cape Town had been high on my list of places to visit for years. There are so many great things to do and see there.

 In addition, staying more than 75 nights in Starwood properties in 2016 gave me SPG75 Platinum status for 2017.
 SPG75 benefits include one extra starpoint per dollar of eligible spend and most importantly Your24, being able to request check in at any hour of the day with a corresponding checkout time at the same hour.

 The Westin Cape Town is located in downtown Cape Town.
 It is connected to the convention center.
 The hotel is 20 minutes from the airport by taxi.
-You can find several restaurants within about a five-minute walk or take the complimentary hotel shuttle to the Victoria & Alfred Waterfront Mall with numerous shops, restaurants and fast food spots.
+You can find several restaurants within about a five-minute walk or take the complimentary hotel shuttle to the Victoria Warf Mall with numerous shops, restaurants and fast food spots.

 When I arrived at the Westin, the clerk advised that I had been upgraded to a suite!
 I received a corner executive suite.
-This suite is 689 square feet with a living room and bedroom with a king sized bed.
+This suite is 689 square feet with a living room, large bath, and bedroom with a king sized bed.

 The entryway leads to the living area and has access to the bathroom on the right and a potential second bedroom through a connecting door on the left.